 Not only is the promenade deck a quick route from one end of the ship to the other; in good weather, you will also find some very tasty refreshments there.
 The coffee, tea and light snacks are ideal for those who rise early, but also to provide sustenance in the afternoon between meals.
 Just imagine a freshly made waffle with ice cream under the white sails of a ship – that really is pure paradise!

-Our tall ships SEA CLOUD and SEA CLOUD II are not accessible for all people with disabilities and are not suitable for wheelchair users.
-Please contact our cruise consultancy for further details.
+Our windjammers, SEA CLOUD, SEA CLOUD II and SEA CLOUD SPIRIT, are not barrier-free and, therefore, unsuitable for wheelchair users.
+Please contact our reservations directly for details.

-Smoking is permitted only on the outer decks outside of meal times.
-We kindly request that smokers take the comfort of other passengers into consideration.
-Smoking is prohibited on the blue lagoon deck and covered areas of the spanker and lido deck at all times.
+Smoking is permitted only on the lido deck outside of mealtimes.
+We kindly request that smokers take the other passengers into consideration.
+Smoking is always prohibited in covered areas on the lido deck, of the spanker deck (SEA CLOUD), on the blue lagoon (SEA CLOUD II), on the sun deck and on the verandah (SEA CLOUD SPIRIT).

-Laundry services available on board are limited to washing and ironing.
-There is no dry-cleaning available.
-The washing and ironing service is provided at an additional charge and is carried out overnight.
-For guests with bookings in Cat.
-A-C (SEA CLOUD) or Cat.
-A+B (SEA CLOUD II), this service is free of charge.
+Laundry services on board are limited to washing and ironing.
+There is no dry cleaning available.
+You will find a price list for the overnight laundry and ironing service in your closet.
+For guests who have booked a suite in category A-C (SEA CLOUD) or category A+B (SEA CLOUD II & SEA CLOUD SPIRIT) the laundry service complimentary.
 For safety reasons, passengers are not permitted to iron in their cabins.

-Children are of course very welcome on our ships, however there is no supervision or entertainment available for children.
+Children are welcome on our ships, but please keep in mind there is no daycare or special entertainment for children on board our ships.

 We approach the people and their cultures with respect in all the regions we visit, travelling mindfully through the local environment.
 By doing this, we can bring our guests closer – in the truest sense of the word – to these places, and what makes each one special.